-Lauren R. Leuner
+Lauren R. Leuner, PhD

-Hi!
-I’m a PhD Candidate in the Hurley Lab at Indiana University studying how contextual factors influence courtship communication in house mice.
-I am primarily interested in how experiences with both social and physical environmental enrichment can influence how male mice interact with female partners, and how these factors may affect how they produce and respond to vocal signals.
+During my PhD I assessed how contextual factors influence courtship communication in house mice, with a primary interest in how experiences with both social and physical environmental enrichment can influence how male mice interact with female partners, and how these factors may affect how they produce and respond to vocal signals.

 Context is crucial for individuals to process and respond appropriately to social signals.
 Across my dissertation, I evaluate the role of contextual factors on multiple spectrums: internal vs external, physical vs social, and acute vs long term.